andyblomfelt/thefracturesoffel/content/Arc 1 - Port Almasha/II. What Lies Beneath a Memory.md

 "Can I talk to you?
 Privately."
 Ylva suddenly spoke.
 Kaela hesitantly agreed, and pointed the others towards the medical cabinet along the wall of the galley if they needed it.
 Her and Ylva followed each other out through the center corridor leading to the front of the boat, leaving the others to discuss her offer of joining the Line Six temporarily.

 ---
-Ylva closes the door behind her, and faces Kaela alone for the first time.
-After a long conversation, Ylva re-emerges, and Noro catches a small, curious grin on Kaela's face, barely peeking through the door.
-She turns and darts to the front of the ship just as the door closes, leaving the conversation a mystery.
+Ylva closes the door behind her, and faced Kaela alone for the first time.
+After a long conversation, Ylva re-emerged, and Noro caught a small, curious grin on Kaela's face, barely peeking through the door.
+She turned and darted to the front of the ship just as the door closes, leaving the conversation a mystery.

 ---
 ## A Hazy Arrival